josstei/prismgb-site/README.md

 ## About

-This repository contains the website for PrismGB, a desktop streaming and capture application for the [Mod Retro Chromatic](https://modretro.com) handheld gaming device.
+This repository contains the website for PrismGB, a desktop streaming and capture application for the [ModRetro Chromatic](https://modretro.com) handheld gaming device.

 The site features an interactive demo that gives visitors a preview of the app experience.